opener-project/pos-tagger/README.md

 ## Usage

-POS Tagging some text (assuming that it is in a file called *english.kaf*):
+POS Tagging some text (assuming that the above text is in a file called *english.kaf*):

     cat english.kaf | pos-tagger